thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game factions are in *factions.dat* file which is in *data* directory.
-- To remove existing faction from game, you can delete it from *factions.dat* or in modification file add tag `faction` with attribute `index` which value will be index of faction to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing faction, you can do it in *factions.dat* file in *data* directory or in modification file (better option) add tag `faction` with attribute `index` which value will be index of selected recipe and attribute `action`.
+Then if you modify existing recipe, add changed values.

 ### Faction data structure
 - Each faction is between `faction` tags.